Second round of storms bring hail, downpours, some damage

-CHICAGO (WLS) --A second round of strong spring storms moved across the Chicago area, unleashing sudden downpours and hail, especially in the western suburbs.
+CHICAGO (WLS) --A second round of strong spring storms moved across the Chicago area Monday night, unleashing sudden downpours and hail, especially in the western suburbs.

+The rain caused high-standing water on the inbound side of the Kennedy Expressway at the Eisenhower Expressway overnight, but that cleared out by around 6 a.m.
+Tuesday.

+Storms were mainly south of the city Tuesday morning.
+After the rain clears out, conditions will be mainly sunny and cool Tuesday with highs in the upper 60s.
+The Chicago area is not expected to see rain again until the weekend.

 CLICK HERE for the latest watches and warnings